nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

 (what I spend most of my time doing at work).
 Comparing just native code performance, Go blows Python away, but many of Python's libraries that require speed are wrappers around fast C implementations - in practice, it's more complicated than a naive comparison.
-Writing a C extension for Python doesn't really count as Python anymore, but the option is open to you.
+Writing a C extension for Python doesn't really count as Python anymore (and then you'll need to know C), but the option is open to you.

 For your backend server needs, Python has proven itself to be "fast enough" for most applications, though if you need more performance, Go has it.
 Rust even more so,